iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 ## 📖 What does the spec say?

-TLDR - If you would like to see me actually going through the spec, this video might be more interesting.
+TLDR - If you would like to see me actually go through the spec, this video might be more interesting.

 %[https://youtu.be/RV27K79PDuI]
 [Part 1](https://youtu.be/j894fgpStZI) of the video covers previous sections